Singapore Withholding Tax Summary

 Withholding Tax is part of Singapore’s overall tax collection mechanism and is applicable to payments made to non-residents (including employees, business partners and overseas agents).
-In accordance with IRAS tax rules, a person has a legal obligation to withhold a percentage of the payment when he makes payments of a specified nature under the Singapore Income Tax Act to a non-resident and pay the withheld amount to IRAS.
+In accordance with IRAS tax rules, a person has a legal obligation to withhold a percentage of the payment when he makes payments of a specified nature under the Singapore Income Tax Act to a non-resident and pays the withheld amount to IRAS.
 Such amount withheld amount is called Withholding Tax.

 For tax purposes in Singapore, Inland Revenue Authority of Singapore (IRAS) has categorized individuals and companies into two types of tax entity: Resident and Non-resident.
-A company is considered a Singapore tax resident if the control and management of its business is exercised in Singapore.
+A company is considered a Singapore tax resident if the control and management of its business are exercised in Singapore.
 A Singapore branch office of a foreign company is treated as a non-resident tax entity of Singapore because the control and management is vested with the parent foreign company.

 |Withholding Tax on Payments to Non-Residents (Selected Transactions)|